Airmanf7/Joint_Savings_Account_with_Solidity/README.md

 This project uses **[python version 3.8.12](https://www.python.org/downloads/)** with the following packages and modules:

-* [pandas](https://pandas.pydata.org/docs/) - *version 1.3.4* - This module was used to be able to create and manipulate dataframes.

 * [hashlib](https://docs.python.org/3/library/hashlib.html)- This module uses a common interface to many different secure hash and message digest algorithms.
 For this project, we use SHA256 to return a hexdigest.

 * [web3.py](https://web3py.readthedocs.io/en/stable/overview.html) - This is a Python library that enables connection to a decentralized online network based on a blockchain.